Weaning from Breastfeeding

 - The whole process can sometimes take up to a few months, depending on the baby's willingness to accept the new and, to her, strange food.

-If you're looking to wean your baby completely off breastmilk by the time she's 12 months old, start introducing other foods in the form of snacks from the 9th month.
-This is a general guide as the timeframe for every baby will vary
+If you're looking to wean your baby entirely off breastmilk by the time she's 12 months old, start introducing other foods in the form of snacks from the 9th month; this is a general guide as the timeframe for every baby will vary

 - You should be sensitive to your child's requirements.
 Sometimes it may take up to the 18th month until your baby is ready to forgo your nursing altogether.